 Have you ever fancied moving to a small, tropical south Pacific island?
 Well you are in luck, Pitcairn wants you!
 Under the re-population program, you are entitled to free land and permanent residency.
 Everyone is welcome, there are no skill requirements and no financial requirements (you do need to be able to support yourself).
 The exact details are available on the government website.
 Applying is as simple as completing an Settlement Application form and emailing it to the Pitcairn Island Office at email@example.com.

 Sounds pretty good eh?
 In theory, it does, in practice however… First of all, you have to understand what remote means.
 It means a very high cost of living, it means no access to health care, it means that traveling will feel like a distant dream, it means no online shopping (unless you do not mind waiting months for delivery), it means never meeting anyone new, it means no effective law enforcement and it means no way to get to your family in case of an emergency.
-Secondly, there is the total lack of local job opportunities, the slow internet (this is changing as next-generation constellations are launched), the lack of food options, entertainment options and shopping options.
-There is also the intermittent electrical supply.
+Secondly, there is the total lack of local job opportunities, the slow internet (this is changing as next-generation constellations such as Starlink are launched), the lack of food options, entertainment options and options generally.
+There is also the intermittent electrical supply (not an issue if you have solar and battery banks).

 In my opinion, the island has great potential but it would take major changes for that potential to be realized.
 This brings us to the next point, the future of Pitcairn.